nulogy/design-system/docs/catalog/components/radio-button.md

-##### Intro

-> Radio buttons are used when the user must select only one from a list of two or more options.
+> Radio buttons allow one selection from a group of options

-**Use when**
-- Users need to make a single choice from a set of mutually exclusive options.
-- You want to show all available choices to the user to reduce the cognitive load needed to make a selection and remove the click required in a drop-down menu.

 ```image
 span: 4
 src: "form/radio-button-basic.png"
 ```

+**Use when**
+- Users need to make a single choice from a set of mutually exclusive options
+- In place of a dropdown when it would be beneficial to see all items up front

 ##### Design